|

 A few years later, I got my first try at 600 yard targets in the Marine Corps - at Paris Island.
 I was astounded to see how far away those 600 yard targets

 looked on the rifle range.
 Back then, we used the M14 Rifle with peep sights.
-I found the Marine Corps marksmanship training was excellent, and
+I found the Marine Corps marksmanship training was excellent.

-my previous shooting experience made it fairly easy for me to shoot the expert classification.
+My previous shooting experience made it fairly easy to shoot the expert classification.

 I believe that long range shooting is the most technical of all the shooting sports.
-It requires the shooter to know his trajectory all
+It requires the shooter to know the trajectory and windage all

 the way out to extreme long distance.
-Any experienced riflemen can adjust their sights well enough to shoot the military high power course at 200, 300
+Most experienced riflemen can adjust their sights well enough to shoot the military high power course at 200, 300,

 and 600 yards.
 But what if your target is somewhere between 300 and 600 yards?
 If you don't know the exact distance to your target, you may be

-surprised to see how much error this adds to bullet shooting.
-If you shoot in a strong wind or if you shoot at a slight up or down angle, then you may get yet
+surprised to see how much error this adds to where your bullets land.
+If you shoot in a strong wind or if you shoot at a slight up or down angle, you may get yet

 another big surprise.
 If you estimate your target to be 600 yards away, and it's really 640 yards, that's a really good guess.
 However, that kind of